Magzzie/COVID-19_Analysis/data_explanation.md

 ## Data Changelog
-Here are some important dates relating to the included variables detailed by the OWID team:
+**Here are some important dates relating to the included variables, detailed by the OWID team:**
 - Up until 17 March 2020, we were using WHO data manually extracted from their daily [situation report PDFs](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports).
 - From 19 March 2020, we started relying on data published by the [European CDC](https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide).
 - On 9 May 2020, we added new variables related to demographic, economic, and public health data to our complete dataset.